Conscription during the First World War, 1914–18

 Second referendum defeated

 Enlistment for the war continued to fall, and in 1917 Hughes called for another referendum on the conscription issue.
 This conscription campaign was just as heated as the first, with the most prominent anti-conscription activist being the Catholic Archbishop of Melbourne, Dr Daniel Mannix.
 On 20 December 1917 the nation again voted "No" to conscription, this time with a slightly larger majority.
-Australia and South Africa were the only participating countries not to introduce conscription during the First World War.
+Australia, South Africa and India were the only participating countries not to introduce conscription during the First World War.